List of The Idolmaster characters: Cinderella Project

 A lively young girl who is scouted by the Producer for the Cinderella Project, she was originally taking personal lessons at a training agency to become an idol, but after being scouted for the Cinderella Project, she took lessons at the 346 Production facilities.
 She is similar to Haruka judging from her personality, although her voice and looks are quite different.
 She is almost always cheerful and optimistic, and is happy to have finally become an idol.
 Although sometimes overly emotional, she generally acts as the friendly-type "good girl".
 Scouted early on, she doesn't get to do any work at first, due to not enough girls being in the project at the time.
 Once two more girls are recruited, she is grouped into a unit called "New Generations" with Rin and Mio, after the three performed as backup dancers onstage for Mika.

-Her Cinderella Master single, released on August 8, 2012, charted on the Oricon Singles Chart for eight weeks and topped at #12 on August 20.
+Her Cinderella Master single, released on August 8, 2012, charted on the Oricon Singles Chart for eight weeks and topped at No. 12 on August 20.